electrode-io/electrode-native/docs/platform-parts/cauldron/structure.md

 The cauldron document contains:
-* One record for each mobile application version, for example: `Walmart iOS 17.15` and `Walmart Android 17.10.0`.
+* One record for each mobile application version, for example: `MyWeatherApp iOS 1.1.0` and `MyWeatherApp Android 1.0.0`.
 * Data pertaining to a specific mobile application version including all MiniApps (and their versions) that are currently part of it
 * The list of all native dependencies (and their versions) used by MiniApps (or not) in a specific mobile application version
 * The list of all MiniApp versions that have been pushed as Over-the-Air (OTA) updates for any given mobile application version